zaiisao/Documentation/en/Audio Broadcast/media_relay_ios.md

 ## Considerations

-- As of v3.0.0, the Agora RTC SDK supports relaying media streams to a maximum of four destination channels.
+- The Agora RTC SDK supports relaying media streams to a maximum of four destination channels.
 To add or delete a destination channel, call `updateChannelMediaRelay`.
 - This feature supports integer user IDs only.

 <% if (platform == "Web") { %>